pat-alt/ECCCo.jl/paper/submission.md

 **Code of Ethics**: Yes

-**Broader Impacts**: Any work on Explainable AI should be conducted by carefully considering its potential societal impacts.
-We take this very seriously by formalising the need for Counterfactual Explanations to faithfully describe model behaviour.
-We argue that a narrow focus on generating plausible counterfactuals may lead practitioners and researchers to believe that even a highly vulnerable black-box model has learned plausible representations of the data.
-This is precisely the kind of broader societal impact we aim to mitigate through our work.
+**Broader Impacts**: A narrow focus on generating plausible counterfactuals may lead practitioners and researchers to believe that even a highly vulnerable black-box model has learned plausible data representations.
+Our work aims to mitigate this.

 **Limitations**: Yes

-**Theory**: n/a
+**Theory**: While we do not include any theoretical results in terms of formal proofs, we have approached the topic of Counterfactual Explanations from a new theoretical angle in this work.
+Where necessary we have clearly stated our assumptions.

 **Experiments**: Yes